chevcast/shotgun/README.md

 You don't have to supply a description, but if you do then it will show up when the user attempts to get help information for the command by typing `help commandName`.

+#### hidden

+    exports.options = {
+        message: {
+            hidden: true
+        }
+    };

+Supplying `hidden: true` will cause the default "help" command to hide this option when showing available options for the command.
+This is useful if you have set `noName: true` since you will likely include unnamed command options in the command's usage string.

+ Example:

+    // login.js
+    var db = require('./db');
+    exports.description = "Allows the user to sign in with their username and password.";
+    exports.usage = "[username] [password]";
+    exports.options = {
+        username: {
+            noName: true,
+            required: true,
+            prompt: "Please enter your username.",
+            validate: function (username) {
+                return db.checkUserExists(username);
+            },
+            hidden: true
+        },
+        password: {
+            noName: true,
+            required: true,
+            prompt: "Please enter your password.",
+            validate: function (password, options) {
+                var user = db.getUser(options.username);
+                return user.password === password;
+            },
+            hidden: true,
+            password: true
+        }
+    };
+    exports.invoke = function (options, shell) {
+        // Do authentication stuff.
+    };

+In the above module there is no reason to display "--username" or "--password" in the help menu because users will almost never explicitly supply them.
+They will either include them with no names or be prompted for them.

 #### noName

     exports.options = {